vusaverse/vvdoctor/README.md

 `vvdoctor` is an R package/Shiny app that provides a user-friendly interface for data analysis.
 It allows users to upload data files, visualize the data, perform statistical tests, and interpret the results.

+The app is currently live on shinyapps.io, see: https://edulytics.shinyapps.io/vvdoctor/

 ## Usage

 ``` r